MAN95-dev/The-Bookshelf/README.md

 - The first part contains the books image, when it was added, the title of the book, the author, a synopsis, and a link to Amazon store if the member wishes to purchase the book.
 - The second part is just a detailed review of the book by The Bookshelf.
-- The modal also give the option of editing or deleting the book.
+- The modal also gives the option of editing or deleting the book.
 Clicking on the edit button will take the member to the edit book page, which is detailed further down.
 - If the user clicks on the delete button, they are met with another modal that pops up asking if they are sure they want to delete the book.
 If they click cancel, it takes them back to their profile page.
 If they click delete, the book is deleted from their profile.